FeRHeDio/Swapi-CookUnity/README.md

 Here I used URLProtocol to intercept network request with `URLSessionMock` and I mimick the response of the call with `makePeopleResponse`.

 Then I make some assertions to know if things go well.
-Try changing any expectation and you can see.
+Try changing any expectation and you can see (the name of Luke for instance)

 In this tests I use `makeSUT` to protect the tests from future changes and also use another factory method to inject the response in this tests and of course in future ones.